gangdong/gangdong.github.io/_posts/2021-03-15-Blog-Jekyll-toc-plugin.markdown

 ## Start

-The installation is simple, I forked and installed it successfully in 5 minutes.
+The installation is simple, I forked and installed the plugin successfully in 5 minutes.

-After then, I can separate the TOC and post contents.
+After then, I was going to separate the TOC and post contents.
 I designed a sidebar to show the TOC independently by placing the `{% raw %}{% toc %}{% endraw %}` tag into the sidebar.

 {% highlight html %}
 {% raw %}